p2xai/gronka/_posts/2025-11-29-clean-slate-reset.md

 - all features remain available - nothing has changed in terms of functionality
 - your discord commands still work - `/convert`, `/download`, `/optimize` all work as before
 - fresh start for everyone - we're all starting from zero together
-- r2 expiration is now live - any media uploaded to r2 storage will be automatically deleted after 72 hours. download your stuff if you want to keep it longer than that
+- r2 expiration is now live - any media uploaded to r2 storage will be automatically deleted after 72 hours. download your files if you want to keep them longer than that

 ## technical details